Funerals in Aotearoa after a death by suicide: Guidance for whānau, kaumātua, funeral directors, celebrants and faith leaders - HE2613

 • Use the safe kōrero guidelines in this resource to help guide your planning.

-• If the suicide death happened at home, the house may need blessing by a kaumātua, kuia or church minister before the funeral or hui mate.
+• If the suicide death happened at home, the house may need blessing by a kaumātua, kuia or church minister before the funeral.

 Check-in